 :: Frederik Obermaier ::

-is a Pulitzer Prize-winning investigative journalist and book author living in Munich.
+is a Pulitzer Prize-winning investigative journalist and book author living in Munich (Germany).
 He is working for Süddeutsche Zeitung - Germany's biggest quality newspaper.

 "The biggest leak in the history of data journalism" (Edward Snowden)

 "With precision and purpose, The Panama Papers is what „Follow the Money” means."
 (Bob Woodward)

-Before Obermaier was part already of the international team of journalists, who revealed the "Offshore-Leaks", "Luxemburg-Leaks" and "Swiss-Leaks", the "China Cables" and the "Pegasus-Project".
+Before the Panama Papers, Obermaier was part already of the international team of journalists, who revealed the "Offshore-Leaks", "Luxemburg-Leaks", "Swiss-Leaks", the "China Cables" and the "Pegasus-Project".
 After the Panama Papers, he and his colleague Bastian Obermayer also received the "Paradise Papers"-documents, which were published in November 2017.